• Skip to primary navigation

 In Colima, the chile pasilla, pasilla verde, or pasilla fresco refers to the chile poblano (as in the one used to make Chile Relleno with Cheese or chile en nogadas).
 And chile pasilla seco refers to what others in Mexico call the chile ancho.
 Confused yet?
 Just wait…

 In Oaxaca, there exists an entirely different pepper known as chile pasilla oaxaqueño (or pasilla de oaxaca).
-Chile pasilla oaxaqueño is dried and then smoked with shiny, wrinkled skin.
-It has a long, triangular shape and is dark red in color.
+Chile pasilla oaxaqueño has a smoky flavor, not found in your typical chile pasilla.
+It has a long, triangular shape, wrinkled skin, and is dark red in color.
+This chile is also quite a bit spicier than regular pasilla chiles.

-This chile is cultivated in the Mixe de Oaxaca region, in towns close to Santa María Tlahuitoltepec, and is very typical and specific to this region of Mexico.
+The Oaxacan chile pasilla is cultivated in the Mixe de Oaxaca region, in towns close to Santa María Tlahuitoltepec, and is very typical and specific to this region of Mexico.
 It is largely found, therefore, only in Oaxaca, some parts of Puebla, and in specialized stores in Mexico City (source: Larousse Diccionario Enciclopédico de la Gastronomía Mexicana).

 Related recipes